Recognizing the Stressors That Paralyze ADHD Brains

 You are reading this because you or someone you care about has ADHD.
 You wonder whether you, your child, or your spouse find these fearful times more challenging than those in the general population.

 The simple answer is: maybe… and maybe not.

 Two facts: All people do not worry about the same things in the same way.
 What one person thinks of as a small problem may be perceived by another person as an intense stressor.
 We face life’s stressors in different ways, depending on our health, our age, our temperament, and our previous experiences.
-In terms of our ability to face danger and manage stress, we range in character from “Navy Seals” to “Nervous Nellies.”
+In terms of our ability to face danger and manage stress, we range in character from “Navy SEALs” to “Nervous Nellies.”

 The second fact is that people who have ADHD are not all alike.
-Many exhibit the typical symptoms that are associated with the condition, but not everyone has all of these symptoms.
+Many exhibit the typical symptoms associated with the condition, but not everyone has all of these symptoms.
 The severity of the symptoms ranges from mild (with little negative impact) to severe (with significant impact).
 Let’s examine the interplay between behavioral characteristics and the neurobiological differences associated with ADHD, and the stress caused by the intense events that affect our lives today.

 Stressors and Emotional Regulation

 People with ADHD often find it hard to regulate emotions because their brains are different from other people’s.
 New stressors trigger negative emotions associated with past events.
 A person with ADHD who has been laid low by the “typical” flu may mix those memories with the threat of COVID, increasing her worry.
 Those without ADHD might think, “Well, that was the flu, and this is something different,” and not let emotional memories fuel the fear.

 Many people with ADHD have a lifetime of making impulsive errors, forgetting things, losing jobs, failing tests, or feeling like they were under-performing.
 Such negative emotional experiences build up over time, and can “hard-wire” the brain to be always on the lookout for danger.
 New threats appear much more serious than they really are.